 Plovdiv tourist info and hotels

-Plovdiv is another famous city in Bulgaria – it is the second largest one after Sofia.
+Plovdiv is another famous city in Bulgaria - it is the second largest one after Sofia.
 The town is located 130km away from the capital and combines all the symbols, characteristic for the Bulgarian spirit.
-In it you can find many reminders and relics from the Thracian, Greek and Romanian civilizations.
+In here you can find many reminders and relics from the Thracian, Greek and Romanian civilizations.
+It is interesting to point out that Plovdiv is actually the oldest continually inhabited town all across Europe, with a history of more thatn 8 000 years!

 From the Revival period in Bulgaria till the middle of the 20th century, Plovdiv used to be the centre of the cultural life of the Bulgarian elite and the town still bears traces of those days.
 The old town in Plovdiv still remains full of traditional Bulgarian atmosphere, sophisticatedly decorated churches, old relics and architecture of the old days.